radosvet93/rado-site/src/pages/posts/testing/why-stopped-obsessing-over-100-percent-unit-test-coverage.md

 # Advice to juniors: Focus on behavioural coverage, not line counts
 ---

-> You can have 100% coverage and 0% confidence.
+> You Can Have 100% Test Coverage and 0% Confidence

-That line hit me hard the first time I heard it — because I'd lived it.
+That line hit me hard the first time I heard it.
+It stuck with me because I had experienced exactly that.

-## The Early Days: 100% or Bust
+## The Early Days: Chasing 100% Coverage Like It Was a Trophy

-When I joined a fintech scale-up, our CI pipelines were configured to **fail anything below 100% test coverage**.
-At the time, that felt like a good thing, who doesn't want a clear quality bar that would force us to test properly.
+When I joined a fast-moving fintech scale-up, our CI pipelines were set up to **reject any code that didn't reach 100% test coverage**.
+At first, this felt like a positive move.
+It sounded like a solid quality control measure.
+After all, who wouldn't want to ensure everything is tested?

-But what it actually forced was something else entirely.
+But very quickly, I realised that the reality was very different from the intention.

-We were using **Enzyme** for all our React testing.
-It encouraged shallow rendering, isolating components from their children.
-Most of our tests checked if props were passed down correctly, whether certain elements rendered, or worse: were just **snapshot tests**.
+We were using Enzyme to test our React components.
+The approach emphasised shallow rendering, isolating components from their children.
+Most of our tests weren't about how users interacted with the app.
+They were about whether the right props were passed or if certain elements showed up.
+And yes, there were a lot of snapshot tests.

-You'd write a test that shallow renders a component, takes a snapshot, and move on.
-We even started joking internally: _Just snapshot it and it's covered._ It became a running gag unfortunately.
+It got to the point where we had a running joke: “Just snapshot it and it's covered.”

+Here's an example of a typical test:

 ```ts showLineNumbers
 import Form from '../components/Form';